This post has been written by Davina Richardson, Children’s Specialist Nurse at Bladder & Bowel UK.

 Prevalence of continence problems

 Continence problems are considered to be one of the most prevalent healthcare issues in children and young people.
-Functional constipation affects 0.7-29.6% of (Koppen et al 2014); faecal incontinence, which is often secondary to chronic constipation affects 0.8-7.8% of children worldwide (Ambartsumyan & Nurko, 2013); daytime wetting affects 2.8% of 6-14 year olds (Vasconcelos et al 2017); bedwetting is an issue for 15.5% of 7.5 year olds, with 2.6% wetting at night at least twice a week (Butler et al 2005).
+Functional constipation affects 0.7-29.6% of children (Koppen et al 2014); faecal incontinence, which is often secondary to chronic constipation affects 0.8-7.8% of children worldwide (Ambartsumyan & Nurko, 2013); daytime wetting affects 2.8% of 6-14 year olds (Vasconcelos et al 2017); bedwetting is an issue for 15.5% of 7.5 year olds, with 2.6% wetting at night at least twice a week (Butler et al 2005).

 Greater percentages of children with additional needs have continence difficulties than do children with typical development (von Gontard, 2015).
 20-40% of children and young people with daytime wetting meet the criteria for a disorder of mental health including attention-deficit hyperactivity, oppositional defiance disorder and anxiety (Vasconcelos eta l (2017).